patterniha/QQ-Tunnel/README.md

 So for accessing internet, you need a reliable data transfer over UDP like: wireguard/hysteria/kcp/...

 # DNS records
-you need set 4 DNS records for your domain:
+you need to set 4 DNS records for your domain:

 a.example.com A server-1-ip